ShrimpedKeyboard/SSKB/README.md

 ## Case

-sskb uses a 3dp 2 peice case with an acrylic weight The case uses m3 screws with heat set inserts and the the plate uses m2 screws / 40mm gaskets
+sskb uses a 3dp 2 peice case with an acrylic weight with an rgb accent inside one of the hhkc blockers The case uses m3 screws with heat set inserts and the the plate uses m2 screws / 40mm gaskets

 ![alt text](https://github.com/ShrimpedKeyboard/SSKB/blob/main/Pics/Case%201.png?raw=true)